Physics major Jomardee Perkins awarded Founders Fellow Research Scholarship

 In 2018 UW Bothell will be hosting the Linus Pauling Medal Award Symposium.
 This annual award recognizes outstanding achievement in chemistry and is presented by the Pacific Northwest sections of the American Chemical Society.
-On November 18, 2017, Professors Dan Jaffe and Charity Lovitt attended the 2017 Pauling Medal Award Symposium at Portland State University.
+On November 18, 2017, Dr. Dan Jaffe and Dr. Charity Lovitt attended the 2017 Pauling Medal Award Symposium at Portland State University.
 Stay tuned for more information!

 2018 Linus Pauling Medal website

 UWB Society of Physics Students is recognized as an Outstanding Chapter

 December 1, 2017

 Because of their accomplishments during the 2016-17 year, the UW Bothell Society of Physics Students (SPS) earned the designation of an SPS Outstanding Chapter from the SPS national office.
 This is the highest level of distinction that an SPS chapter can achieve, and less than 10% of SPS chapters receive the honor.

 Some of the activities of UWB SPS during the past school year included attending the regional SPS meeting at Central Washington University and volunteering at the UWB Inspire STEM festival.

 If you would like to get involved with the campus SPS chapter, consider attending the Physics Club—Mondays at 3:15pm , Discovery 368.